vipra-uwf/vipra-1.0/Documentation/ResearcherFiles/behaviors/VIPRA_Behaviors.md

 ---

----

 ## E.2.
 Special Events

-Currently, there is only one special event that is predefined for each `Behavior`:
+Currently, there is only one special event that is predefined for each `Behavior`: `!Start`.

-the `!Start` event

-The `!Start` event fires at the start of a simulation run.
+The `!Start` event fires at the start of a simulation run and is always `Occurring`.

 ---

----

 ## E.3.
 Events - General Syntax Rules

----

 ---